The KVVP Bylaws were originally adopted 20 October 2013, with cleanup changes made by the Board of Directors (BOD) (and published as v1).

-- Elections of Directors after the transition Board shall be held at annual meetings, and the Board shall have a nominating committee to recommend persons for election or reelection.
+- Elections of Directors shall be held at annual meetings, and the Board shall have a nominating committee to recommend persons for election or reelection.

 - Regular members of the organization in good standing with all dues paid may serve on the Board.
 They are to act in the best interest of the organization as a whole and not for one group or person as a representative.